alij1991/NZAsgn2/README.md

 - Draw single or multiple letters on a canvas
 - Recognize drawn letter(s) using a pre-trained neural network model
 - Supports both single letter and multiple letters recognition
+- Load and save images to and from the canvas
+- Customize brush size and color

 ## Installation